 Chlorine-Contact Chamber: That part of a water treatment plant where effluent is disinfected by chlorine.

-Chlorofluorocarbon (CFC): A compound of consisting of chlorine, fluorine and carbon.
+Chlorofluorocarbon (CFC): A compound of consisting of chlorine, fluorine, and carbon.
 CFC’s are very stable in the troposphere.
-Class of volatile, non-reactive, non-corrosive, non-flammable and easily liquefied gases, typically used in refrigeration and believed to be responsible for the deterioration of the stratospheric ozone.
+Class of volatile, non-reactive, non-corrosive, non-flammable and easily liquefied gasses, typically used in refrigeration and believed to be responsible for the deterioration of the stratospheric ozone.

 Chlorofluorocarbons (CFCs): A family of inert, nontoxic, and easily liquefied chemicals used in refrigeration, air conditioning, packaging, insulation, or as solvents and aerosol propellants.
 Because CFCs are not destroyed in the lower atmosphere they drift into the upper atmosphere where their chlorine components destroy ozone.

 Chlorophenoxy: A class of herbicides that may be found in domestic water supplies and cause adverse health effects.

 Chlorosis: Discoloration of normally green plant parts caused by disease, lack of nutrients, or various air pollutants.